Start Here

 Bryce Holdaway Blog post by Bryce Holdaway

-Why is it so hard to build a passive income?
+Why is it So Hard to Build a Passive Income?

 Today I want to talk about one of the reasons why I think it’s a little bit difficult to build a passive income for a lot of people.
 For me, it’s about setting the goal in the first place.

 I’ve got a virtual mentor, Michael Hyatt, who talks about how to set goals.
-He talks about goals being in either the comfort zone, the discomfort zone or the delusion zone.
+He talks about goals being in either the comfort zone, the discomfort zone, or the delusion zone.

-For example: I like to keep active; but if I was to set a goal that I want to play in professional sports, like a basketball or AFL football this time next year … this is in the delusion zone for me.
-Because, given my stage of life and how my body’s going, I probably wouldn’t be able to stand — well, I wouldn’t be able to stand — up to the rigours of professional sport.
-I could set the goal in that zone if I really wanted to; but, to be honest, I would be a bit delusional.
 Secondly, if I set the goal maybe to walking from my front door to my little box to pick up the mail and then walk back in — and that’s my idea of exercise — this is well and truly in the comfort zone.
 I’m not really stretching myself.
-But what if I was to say, “Hey look, I want to compete in half a marathon and I want to do it in 12 months’ time.”
+But what if I was to say, “Hey look, I want to compete in a half marathon and I want to do it in 12 months’ time.”
 This would actually stretch me, it would actually put me into my discomfort zone; but with the right preparation, I think I could do it.
 So, I think it’s important to understand these three zones.

 Because when it comes to building a passive income and setting a goal, we have to make sure that we set the goal in the discomfort zone.